eightsmile/cfa/Equity.md

 ### Others

-- Survivor Bias inflation ERP
+- Survivor Bias inflates ERP

   **Historical** Equity Risk Premium (ERP) = Excess return over risk free rate.

   Higher equity returns result in higher ERP (assume that Rf is flat).
 Inflated historic performance as result of survivorship bias or a string of positive surprises results in inflated historical ERP.
-That is why **historical** ERP should be adjusted downward.
+That is why **historical** ERP should be **adjusted downward.**